ZhaoX/zhaox.github.com/_posts/2016-01-04-http-cache-for-backend-programmers.md

 ---
 {% include JB/setup %}

-> There only two hard things in Computer Science: cache invalidation and naming things.
+> There are only two hard things in Computer Science: cache invalidation and naming things.

 > -- Phil Karlton